|

 - ALONDRA:

-Nickname for Spanish Alejandra, meaning
+Contracted form of Spanish Alejandra, meaning

 - ALTA:

-Spanish name meaning "high."
+Spanish name derived from Latin alta, meaning "high."

 - AMADA: